Generalised M\"obius Categories and Convolution Kleene Algebras: Introduction

 \item In~\cite{CalkMPS25}, the constructions of modal and interchange convolution quantales mentioned have been combined into a construction of convolution $n$-quantales on strict $n$-categories.
-Instead of such quantales, (convolution) $n$-Kleene algebras have been proposed in~\cite{CalkGMS22} for applications in higher-dimensional rewriting~\cite{AraBGMMM23}.
-In \cref{s:convolution-n-ka} we describe their construction on Möbius $n$-categories (\cref{thm:n-ka}). \end{itemize}
+Instead of such higher quantales, (convolution) $n$-Kleene algebras have been proposed previously in~\cite{CalkGMS22} for applications in higher-dimensional rewriting~\cite{AraBGMMM23}.
+In \autoref{s:convolution-n-ka} we describe their construction on Möbius $n$-categories (\autoref{thm:n-ka}), adding once again the $n$ Kleene stars required. \end{itemize}

 The constructions of convolution Kleene algebras focus on the arrows of categories.
-Single-set categories~\cite[Chapter XII]{MacLane98} therefore simplify our presentation.
-For similar reasons we present relational monoids as catoids $(C,\odot,s,t)$ formed by a set $C$, a set-valued operation $\odot:C\times C\to \Pow C$, replacing the ternary relation $C\times C\times C\to 2$, and source an target maps $s,t:C\to C$ as in (single-set) categories~\cite{FahrenbergJSZ23}.
-We recall their properties in \cref{s:catoids}.
-Möbius catoids, a generalisation of Möbius categories, are introduced in \cref{s:moebius-catoid}, Möbius $2$-catoids and Möbius $n$-catoids in \cref{s:concurrent-convolution-ka} and \cref{s:convolution-n-ka}.
+Single-set categories~\cite[Chapter XII]{MacLane98} simplify their formalisation.
+For similar reasons we present relational monoids as catoids $(C,\odot,s,t)$ formed by a set $C$, a set-valued operation $\odot:C\times C\to \Pow C$, replacing the ternary relation $C\times C\times C\to 2$ as the multiplication of the relational monoid, and source an target maps $s,t:C\to C$ as in (single-set) categories, replacing the unit set of the relational monoid~\cite{FahrenbergJSZ23}.
+We recall their properties in \autoref{s:catoids}.
+Möbius catoids, a generalisation of Möbius categories, are introduced in \autoref{s:moebius-catoid}, Möbius $2$-catoids and Möbius $n$-catoids in \autoref{s:concurrent-convolution-ka} and \autoref{s:convolution-n-ka}.

+For convolution quantales, the results in~\cite{CranchDS21,FahrenbergJSZ23,CalkMPS25} yield not only extensions from catoids and value quantuales to convolution quantales but correspondences between these structures.
+Equations in convolution and value quantales also induce equations in the underlying catoid.
+In order to construct the modal, concurrent and higher quantales mentioned above, it is therefore necessary and sufficient to produce a suitable catoid or category, which is often a much simpler object.
+These results generalise to Kleene algebras except that a suitable on the convolution algebra needs to be defined separately.